lunarinaa/holbertonschool-AirBnB_clone_v3/README.md

 ## About <a name = "about"></a> 🧐

-The purpose of this project is to develop a command-line interpreter tailored for managing objects within an AirBnB-like application.
-By creating this interpreter, users can efficiently create, store, retrieve, update, and delete various entities such as users, states, cities, and places, all from the convenience of their terminal.
-The project encompasses the implementation of a robust object-oriented structure, with a parent class (BaseModel) handling fundamental functionalities like initialization and serialization.
-Through a streamlined serialization flow, the interpreter seamlessly converts object instances to dictionaries, JSON strings, and ultimately to files, ensuring efficient storage and retrieval of application data.
+This project presents a command-line interpreter designed for managing objects within an AirBnB-like application.
+Users can efficiently create, store, retrieve, update, and delete entities like users, states, cities, and places directly from their terminal.
+The core of the project is a robust object-oriented structure featuring a parent class (BaseModel) that handles essential functionalities such as initialization and serialization.
+A streamlined serialization process allows the interpreter to seamlessly convert object instances to dictionaries, JSON strings, and ultimately to files for efficient data storage and retrieval.

 ![](https://github.com/VoiceOfDarkness/holbertonschool-AirBnB_clone_v2/blob/master/assets/image.png)

+### New Feature: DBStorage

+This updated version introduces DBStorage, a new storage mechanism that leverages a MySQL database for persisting application data.
+By setting the environment variable `HBNB_TYPE_STORAGE=db`, the application utilizes a `DBStorage` instance to interact with the database.
+This instance connects to the MySQL server using credentials and database information specified in environment variables (`HBNB_MYSQL_USER`, `HBNB_MYSQL_PWD`, `HBNB_MYSQL_HOST`, and `HBNB_MYSQL_DB`).
+With DBStorage, any changes made to objects through the command-line interface are automatically reflected in the MySQL database, ensuring data persistence and consistency.
+SQLAlchemy facilitates connections and queries to the database.
+Note: Before using DBStorage, ensure the relevant databases (`hbnb_dev_db` and `hbnb_test_db`) are created and configured on the MySQL server.
+The provided scripts (`setup_mysql_dev.sql` and `setup_mysql_test.sql`) can be used for this purpose.
-This project serves as the foundation for the larger goal of building a fully functional AirBnB clone web application.
-By establishing a solid groundwork including object classes, serialization mechanisms, and storage engines, future phases of the project such as HTML/CSS templating, database integration, API development, and front-end implementation can be built upon with ease.
-Additionally, comprehensive unit tests are provided to validate the functionality of each component, ensuring the reliability and robustness of the application throughout its development lifecycle.
-Ultimately, this project aims to deliver a powerful yet user-friendly tool for managing AirBnB-like data, laying the groundwork for a seamless and immersive web experience for both hosts and guests.
+This project serves as a crucial foundation for building a fully functional AirBnB clone web application.
+By establishing a solid groundwork with object classes, serialization mechanisms, and now database integration through DBStorage, future development phases like HTML/CSS templating, API development, and front-end implementation can be seamlessly built upon this base.
+Comprehensive unit tests continue to ensure the reliability and robustness of the application throughout its development lifecycle.
+Ultimately, this project delivers a powerful and user-friendly tool for managing AirBnB-like data, paving the way for a smooth and immersive web experience for both hosts and guests.

 ## Getting Started <a name = "getting_started"></a> 🏁